rmguy/blog/published/death_and_fish.md

 Riak rewound the tape and flipped the recorder back on.

-"What is your wish little one?"
+"What is your wish little one?" and
 Riak mouthed the words he needed from Drew off screen.

 "W..
 World Peace" Drew said, through swollen and bloodied lips.

 "That wasn't so hard now was it you little bastard", Riak said cutting the feed.
 He'd probably get a few grand in funding from this cute video alone.

-The problem was keeping Drew quite till he croaked, not a problem Riak wished to solve at leisure.
+The problem was waiting, waiting long enough for Drew’s frontal lobe to process the pain completely, but not long enough for necrosis.
+This was the window.
+Anything after this was waste.

+He popped open the cooler he'd brought with him.
+Chrome casing, bio-lock seals, cryogenic foam hissing beneath layered compartments.
+Labeled neatly:
+"Subject #3427 – Type: Cerebral."

+He pulled out a neuro-cap with suction nodes and began untangling the tubes.
+"Cortexes degrade fast.
+We're on the clock."

-As Riak pulled a pistol out and aimed it at Drew's head, Haddie stepped out of her shadowy corner; a dark form with white-lidded-hypnotic eyes.
+Then Riak pulled a pistol out and aimed it at Drew.
+That's when Haddie stepped out of her corner; a dark form with white-lidded-hypnotic eyes.

 A Scythe intervening with happenings in the three dimensional world was rare.
 A Haddie intervening, even more so.
 But Haddie needed Drew's brains intact and this imbicile was going to blow them all across the shiny stainless.